Murcia–San Javier Airport

-Murcia–San Javier Airport (ICAO: LELC) is a military air base and former civilian passenger airport located in San Javier, 26 mi southeast of Murcia, Spain.
+Murcia–San Javier Airport (ICAO: LELC) is a military airport and former civilian passenger airport located in San Javier, 26 mi southeast of Murcia, Spain.
 It is owned by the Spanish Air and Space Force.
 It was replaced (after several delays) by the new Región de Murcia International Airport, when it opened on 15 January 2019.

 Overview

 Operations

 The airport can handle aircraft up to the size of a Boeing 757.
 It has Category 5 fire cover by the IATA, and also has one ambulance available.

 The military air base dates back to at least the early 1930s and is located at the northern end of the airport.
 It is used chiefly by Spanish Air and Space Force turboprop, piston and jet-engined training aircraft of the Academia General del Aire (the Spanish Air Force College), including the aerobatic demonstration team of the Spanish Air and Space Force Patrulla Águila which can often be seen practicing over the nearby Mar Menor.

 In recent years, Murcia Airport became much busier thanks to the arrival of several low-cost airlines.
 According to Aena, passenger numbers jumped from 88,608 in 1995 to 1,181,490 passengers in 2012.